-You have heard the buzzwords: Business Analytics, Big Data, Artificial Intelligence, Machine Learning.
-Did you know that today’s leading companies use them to make business decisions on a daily basis?
-Through the majors and minors offered by the Department of Analytics, students will learn about these modern tools and apply them to various business scenarios in the areas of finance, marketing, accounting, and management.
-Our flagship major, Business Analytics, for example, is currently one of the hottest areas in any business segment.
-The major was intelligently designed by our experienced faculty to complement your existing major through exposure to various data analysis tools and apps.
+You heard the buzzwords: Analytics, Big Data, Artificial Intelligence, Machine Learning.
+Did you know that today’s leading companies use them to make vital business decisions?
+Business Analytics major and minor students learn about these modern tools and apply them to various business scenarios in the areas of finance, marketing, accounting, and management.
+The course curriculum was intelligently designed by our experienced faculty to prepare you for a successful career in today's data-driven business environment.

-Our courses offer students valuable hands-on experience, and most include a semester-wide team project, which can involve real organizations as clients.
-Coursework includes business analytics methods, database systems, business intelligence, data mining, systems analysis and design, and project management.
-We encourage you to explore the future of business with us now!
+Our courses offer students valuable hands-on experience through projects, some of which involve real clients.
+Coursework includes business analytics methods, database systems, sports analytics, business intelligence, and data mining.
+We encourage you to explore the future of business with us right now!

 DATA 2980 Internship 1 Credit